petersulyok/smfc/README.md

  - Standby guard feature for SATA hard disk arrays organized in RAID
  - Support for SATA, SAS/SCSI, and NVMe disks with automatic HWMON/smartctl fallback
  - Nvidia or AMD GPU temperature monitoring via `nvidia-smi` or `rocm-smi`
- - Platform abstraction for different Supermicro motherboard generations (X9-X13/H10-H13)
+ - Platform abstraction for different Supermicro motherboard generations (X9, X10-X13/H10-H13) and egde cases (X10QBi)
  - Runs as a `systemd` service or in Docker
  - Safe shutdown: all fans are set back to 100% speed at service termination